The best women’s weightlifting shoes

 Best women's weightlifting shoes with largest drop

 Adidas make the list for the second time with their Adipower Weightlifting 3 shoes.
-Its shoes featured a raised heel that offers excellent stability and enhanced ankle mobility, crucial for maintaining proper form during lifts like squats and snatches.
-The durable canvas upper and hook-and-loop instep strap also mean the shoes can be easily adjusted.
-With a large 22mm midsole drop, the Adipower weightlifting 3 are a trusted choice for those looking to elevate their weightlifting game.
+Its shoes feature a raised heel that offers excellent stability and enhanced ankle mobility, crucial for maintaining proper form during lifts like squats and snatches.
+The durable canvas upper and hook-and-loop instep strap also means the shoes can be easily adjusted.
+With a large 22mm midsole drop, the Adipower weightlifting 3 is a trusted choice for those looking to elevate their weightlifting game.

 Pros